 Many speakers, consultants and blogs start with talking about the level of fines and penalties if breaches occur.
 It’s good.
 It grabs attention quickly.
 It scares people.
 However, the scarier issue which is often not mentioned is that the Supervisory Authority has the power to tell your business to stop work.
 Think of that.
 Stop your business.
 It’s time to get away from calculating whether your organisation will be in business because of a fine but what you will do when people are told to stop working.

-Get your copy of ‘The Event Planner’s Guide to GDPR Compliance’, and learn what impact Europe’s new data protection regulation will have on event marketing, data management and event technology – as well as what steps event planners need to take now to get ready for the May 2018 deadline.
+Get your copy of ‘The Event Planner’s Guide to GDPR Compliance’, and learn what impact Europe’s new data protection regulation has on event marketing, data management and event technology.

 8) Data Transfer Shortcuts

 It is always busy working in the events space.
 There are many things to be done and time is always a challenge.
 That in itself can easily breed short cuts to get the job done.
 Unsecured spreadsheets with personal information are whizzed away to all sorts of venues, hotels, speakers and others.
 That will have to change.
 Securing documents with passwords, using encryption and other methods to keep data secure will need to be used.
 Remember, that the Supervisory Authority can come and audit your organisation which means your processes for sharing data will have to be recorded.